kal3bo/Unreal-Projects/Rube-Goldberg/Documentation.md

   <img width="460" height="300" src="Images/Button.PNG">
 </p>

-The sequence of dominos pushes a first billiard ball that will cover half of the establishment passing on the back stage.
+The sequence of dominos pushes a first billiard ball that will passes through half of the establishment above the back stage.

 <p align="center">
   <img width="460" height="300" src="Images/Dominos.PNG">